My first week and a half in Millburn has been a bit of a blur.

 Meanwhile, let me introduce myself here.
 As a mother of two and a homeowner nearby, I understand well the issues that concern residents in our area the most: Schools, taxes, property values, public safety and sense of a community.

-In my career as a journalist, I’ve covered just about everything you can think of from earthquakes, hurricanes and other disasters to big city crime and really bad small-town government.
+as a journalist, I’ve covered just about everything you can think of from earthquakes, hurricanes and other disasters to big city crime and really bad small-town government.
 We used to have a motto for one tiny, corrupt Florida town I covered more than 20 years ago: “Which would you rather have, good government or good news?”
 Back then, I definitely wanted what we thought made good news – terribly run local government.
 But I had no children and paid no property taxes, so I could afford to think that when it comes to local government, the worse the better.

 I’ve matured since then.
 I want our local governing bodies (townships, school boards, police departments, courts, health departments, etc…) run well and efficiently.
 I want schools to be beyond expectations and our politicians above corruption.
 The role of a journalist is to hold those in power accountable, to be a watchdog of sorts, but not to play gotcha.